mobkits/hscroll/Readme.md

 ## Event

-* `show` emit with the number of actived item index.
+* `show` emitted with the number of actived item index.

 ## API